Unpacking Leveraged Buyouts (LBOs): How PE Firms Engineer Growth through Debt

 To determine if a deal is worth pursuing, firms use an LBO model for evaluation, which, as the Corporate Finance Institute explains, can get pretty complicated due to the unique factors that go into such a deal.
-These include:
+These include, but are not limited to:

 • A high degree of leverage